polyaxon/polyaxon/site/docs/experimentation/visualizations/tensorboard.md

 Tensorboard is a tool that is used by data scientists to visualize and debug deep learning models.
 Polyaxon provides several ways for using tensorboard:

  * Tensorboard for a single run
- * Tensorboard for a multi-runs
+ * Tensorboard for a multi-run
  * Tensorboard based on metric(s) performance or a search

 ## Single run